42grapp-wg/42-app/README.md

 * Provide an intuitive, polished user experience.
 * Continuously refine the game through testing and feedback from experienced players.

 Team - I'm not married to this structure.
-I like teamwork, not titles. that said, here's a shot at some team roles.
+I like teamwork, not titles.
+We should all have a vested interest in the entire product.
+That said, here's a shot at some team roles.

 Project Lead:  Wayne Gisler